unkrich/tinyurl-clone/readme.md

 ## Data Partitioning and Replication

 While not strictly necessary for a short link generator of this size, it may be interesting to implement hash-based partitioning/consistent hashing.
+In this case, I've determined not to include it in this simple project.

 ## Cache

 Similarly, at this scale, cache may not be strictly necessary, but the implementation may be interesting and useful.

+In this case, I think a local version of redis and implementation into this project is interesting enough and related enough to include.
+Refer to resources for implementation details.

 ## Load Balancer

-Similarly, at this scale, cache may not be strictly necessary, but the implementation may be interesting and useful.
+At this scale, a load balancer may not be strictly necessary, but the implementation may be interesting and useful.
+Setting this up via a Classic Load Balancer on AWS or similar is easy enough so I've chosen to leave this out of the repository - though a cloudformation template may be useful.

 ## DB Cleanup